kocienda/Any/README.md

 # Any

 <a name="introduction"></a>
 I'm fascinated by C++ [`std::any`](https://en.cppreference.com/w/cpp/utility/any), and by the prospect of using a strongly-typed language to create a class to hold values of any type.
-This document and the code in this repository describes my investigations into the details of making an "Any" implementation of my own.
-I based my work on a study of the standard library implementations of `std::any` in the [LLVM/libcxx](https://github.com/llvm-mirror/libcxx/blob/master/include/any) and [GCC/libstdc++](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/any) projects.
+This document and the code in this repository describes my investigations into the details of making an "Any" implementation of my own, one that runs faster than the standard library implementations of `std::any` in the [LLVM/libcxx](https://github.com/llvm-mirror/libcxx/blob/master/include/any) and [GCC/libstdc++](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/std/any) projects.
+I started my work by reading through theirs.
+You can learn a lot by studying the experts.

-My [`Cyto::Any`](https://github.com/kocienda/Any/blob/master/cyto-any.h) class runs faster than the LLVM/libcxx and GCC/libstdc++ versions of `std::any`, approaching 2x faster for some common usage patterns, and even more in other cases.
-I'm publishing my code and results here for your comment and use, as well as your confirmation or refutation.
+The [`Cyto::Any`](https://github.com/kocienda/Any/blob/master/cyto-any.h) class I wrote with does indeed run faster, approaching 2x faster for some common usage patterns according to my tests, and even more in other cases.
+I'm publishing my code and results here for your comment and use, as well as for your confirmation or refutation.

 NB.
 In this document, Any with a leading capital letter refers to the general idea of a class capable of holding values regardless of type, including my own implementation, while_ `std::any` refers to the specific API and embodiment of this notion as offered in C++17.